sharktacos/OpenColorIO-configs/docs/Nuke.md

 **Output**:
 - Baked View (dailies proxy): Same as the view transform
-- Final Delivery: Same as recieved film footage
+- Final Delivery: Same as received film footage
 - CG plates: ACEScg

 What is variable, and needs to be noted in the show guide, is the [view transform](config.md) used, which as discussed corresponds to dailies output.
 For clarity here we have a Nuke gizmo called [Write Dailies Sequence](https://github.com/sharktacos/VFX-software-prefs/blob/main/docs/Nuke.md) that automatically creates a burn-in text on the image documenting the shot name and output transform.